 What kind of programmes does UU offer?

-We offer over 50 different master’s programmes taught in English within science & technology, medicine, humanities and social sciences.
+We offer 128 international master’s programmes and specialisations taught in English within science & technology, medicine & pharmacy, humanities and social sciences.
 Since 2017 we offer four bachelor’s programmes taught in English, three in the area of game design and one in the area of energy transition.
 Starting autumn 2022, we will also offer two bachelor’s programmes in engineering, and one in leadership, quality and improvement, also taught in English.

 What’s the alumni network like?

 UU has always hosted students from all over the world and today we have an active Alumni Network with over 26 000 alumni in 130 countries.
 We have organised alumni chapters in China, Vietnam, USA, Hong Kong and Switzerland.
 Famous UU alumni include Carl Linnaeus, who created the system for classifying and naming plants, and Anders Celsius, who designed the Celsius temperature scale and thermometer.
 More recently, Skype founder Niklas Zennström was a master’s student here.